albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 **Reticulum**

 Basicaly we can start manually with this.
-But previously we have done set auto deploy on
+But [previously](#reticulum) we have done set auto deploy

 Start with this command
 ```bash